 Instantly, the show properly introduced several key players in the story.
 I was puzzled after the first episode because both stories within the central plot seemed to not correspond with one another.
 Plus, each story is on a separate timeline.
-The speedy pace and unconventional chronology of the series easily produces a confused viewer.
+The speedy pace and unconventional chronology of the series quickly produce a confused viewer.

 Final Thoughts on “The Witcher”

 Unlike Game of Thrones, The Witcher is remarkably fast-paced.
-If your eyes aren’t glued to the screen, then it’s easy to miss a key element of the story.
+If your eyes aren’t glued to the screen, then it’s easy to miss a vital element of the story.

 As stated before, in the first episode, many characters are introduced.
-Some are essential to the story but die early on, while others live on to become the main protagonists.
+Some are essential to the story but die early on, while others become the main protagonists.

 Furthermore, the first episodes are jam-packed with intricate storytelling.
 A new point of view timeline is thrown into the mix every episode.
-The individual tales stand compelling on their own, but once intertwined, the character dynamics become much more prevalent.
+The individual tales stand compelling on their own, but the character dynamics become much more prevalent once intertwined.